 By health and care research we mean research which serves the interests of society as a whole.
 We do this by following the UK policy framework for health and social care research.

 It is important that you read this notice, together with any other privacy notice or specific information you may already have been given (for example, in participant information booklet/leaflets or any consent forms), so that you are aware of how and why we are using information about you.

 Who we are

-Our researchers are engaged in broad areas of research activity, many of which are among the world’s best in their field, often crossing between different specialties.
-For more information about the research we do, please visit our website.
+Our researchers, many of which are among the world’s best in their field, are engaged in broad areas of research activity, often crossing between different specialties.
+For more information about our research, please see our research studies.